pwmarcz/zeus/README.md

     sudo -u postgres createuser -s $(whoami)
     createdb helios

-Ensure you have Python 3.6 and [pipenv](https://docs.pipenv.org/) installed.
-You can install `pipenv` by running `pip install --user pipenv`, but make sure it ends up in your `PATH` (e.g. add `export PATH=$PATH:$HOME/.local/bin` to your `.bashrc`).
+Ensure you have Python 3.6 or later installed.

 Then, do the following:

-    pipenv --python python3.6
+    python3 -m venv env/
-    pipenv sync --dev
+    . env/bin/activate
-    pipenv shell
+    pip install -r requirements.txt

-This will create a virtualenv for you, install all the required packages (including the ones needed for development) and activate the virtual environment.
+This will create a virtualenv for you, activate it, and install all the required packages.

 Create a local Django settings file.
 This will be an unversioned file that you can then customize.